Making your UK limited company dormant — the compliance checklist founders miss

 Author

-There is a phrase we hear at least once a week at Filing HQ: "I'll just make the company dormant for a bit."
-It is almost always said by a founder whose side hustle has cooled off, whose contract has ended, or whose new venture is on pause while day-job reality reasserts itself.
-The instinct is right — pausing a limited company is genuinely easier than winding it up.
+We hear one phrase at Filing HQ almost weekly: "I'll just make the company dormant for a bit."
+It usually comes from a founder whose side hustle has cooled off, whose contract has ended, or whose new venture is on pause.
+The instinct is sound — pausing a limited company is easier than winding it up.
 But "going dormant" is not a single button on a government website, and every month we help founders who assumed it was.

-Here is the awkward truth: a dormant UK limited company is still a fully live legal entity.
-It still has a registered office.
-It still has directors.
-It still has a confirmation statement deadline.
-It still has an annual accounts deadline.
-The only thing that actually changes is whether any money moves through it — and that distinction is policed separately by HMRC and Companies House, who have slightly different definitions of "dormant" and will absolutely penalise you if you satisfy one but not the other.
+The awkward truth: a dormant UK limited company is still a fully live legal entity.
+It still has a registered office, directors, a confirmation statement deadline, and an annual accounts deadline.
+The only thing that changes is whether money moves through it — and that distinction is policed separately by HMRC and Companies House, who use slightly different definitions of "dormant" and will penalise you if you satisfy one but not the other.

 This is the no-drama guide to doing it properly.